Why Use Thousands of

 Many more asteroids of varying sizes and shapes were discovered in that region of our solar system in later years, and continue to be discovered to this day!
 (See the video at the bottom of this page, for a surprising size comparison.)

 Thousands of asteroids have predictable orbits just as the planets do.
-There are now several astrological software apps available for asteroid calculation, one handling the full and ever-increasing list of more than 24,000 named asteroids.
+There are now several astrological software apps available for asteroid calculation, one handling the full and ever-increasing list of 24,918 named asteroids (as of late Sept 2024).
 (See my Asteroid Software page for details.)

 There are many more asteroids that have not yet been given names, being known only by a unique number-letter combination, and so are not yet conducive to astrological work.